ssbgp/data-tools/README.md

 Here we consider an usage example to illustrate how to use the tool.
 Assume we performed simulations with BGP and SS-BGP under the *siblings* annotated topology.
 We want to compute our statistical metrics for each protocol independently, which means each protocol requires its own dataset.
 To accomplish this,

-1. Store the data corresponding to each protocol in its own directory, as shown below.

-    - data/
-        - BGP/
-        - SS-BGP/

-    Data from BGP is stored in `data/BGP/`, and data from SS-BGP is store in `data/SS-BGP/`.
+1. Store the data corresponding to each protocol in its own directory: store data from BGP is stored in `data/BGP/`, and data from SS-BGP is store in `data/SS-BGP/`.

 1. Create the configuration file, called `conf.json`.

         {
             "BGP - Siblings": "data/BGP",
             "SS-BGP - Siblings": "data/SS-BGP"
         }

 1. Run the tool.

         basic-data conf.json

 This will output a CSV file called `basic-data.csv`.

-Finally, the most important command of any tool is the one that helps you.
-Use the option `-h/--help` to have the tool print an help message showing its usage pattern and all options with their corresponding descriptions.
+#### How to specify a different output name and/or directory?
+By default, the tool outputs a single file in the working directory called `basic-data.csv`.
+To have the tool output a file with a different name and/or store it in a different directory use the `--out` option.
+For instance, to have the tool store the file in directory `/home/user/data` with name `siblings.csv`, type the following.

+    basic-data conf.json --out /home/user/data/siblings

+#### How to ask for help?
+Use option `-h/--help`.

     basic-data --help

+This command prints an help message showing its usage pattern and all options with their corresponding descriptions.

 ## Tool: inv-cumsum

-The `inv-cumsum` tool is used to trace a plot of the inverse cumulative sum (ICS) of the termination times for multiple datasets.
+The `inv-cumsum` tool is used to compute the inverse cumulative sum (ICS) of the termination times for multiple datasets.
 For each dataset, the inputs of the ICS are the termination times of each data unit.
 The termination time of a data unit is given by the highest termination time among all of its samples.
 The output plot includes one trace for the ICS of each dataset.

-###### Inputs
+#### Inputs

 The tool takes a configuration file specifying the datasets and some properties of the corresponding traces.
 The configuration file is a JSON formatted file, where each entry defines a dataset.
 For each dataset we must specify the data directory.
 Optionally, we can also specify some properties for the line used to trace the ICS for each dataset.
 Here is an example of an entry for one dataset.